drspoulsen/drspoulsen.github.io/speaking.md

 permalink: /speaking/
 ---

 I enjoy sharing mathematics with a wide range of audiences, from undergraduates encountering new ideas to fellow researchers.
-My blog post on the **“onion constant,”** a new mathematical constant which arises from tring to make onion slices as even as possible, has entered popular discourse with coverage in media such as:
+My blog post on the **“onion constant,”** a new mathematical constant which arises from trying to make onion slices as even as possible, has entered popular discourse with coverage in media such as:

 - [**The New York Times**](https://www.nytimes.com/article/how-to-cut-onion.html), spotlighting Chef Kenji López-Alt’s curiosity around how to chop an onion optimally, and how my mathematical work refines his idea.
 - [**The Pudding**](https://pudding.cool/2025/08/onions/): _Dicing an Onion, the Mathematically Optimal Way_, featuring an interactive exploration of onion-cutting techniques and highlighting the “onion constant.”